-You can never go wrong with Armor Knight and Trade-Off Ability ↑.
+- Banned bonuses: You can never go wrong with Armor Knight plus Move Speed ↑.
 This build blesses the Umbra Witch with additional defense and attack power!
 You can obtain Armor Knight from the Halberd Support Spirit, which in turn can randomly appear in Funky Kong’s shop.
-You could also opt to use Move Speed ↑ over Trade-Off Ability ↑ since the latter has a starting damage penalty of 30%.

 Bayonetta’s best playstyle involves walking, parrying, and avoiding off-stage confrontations at all costs.
-Be sure to follow all of these rules during training!
-For optimal recovery, Bayonetta is supposed to use Witch Twist, her midair jump, and then a second Witch Twist to gain the maximum vertical distance.
+Be sure to follow all of these rules during your training sessions!
+For an optimal recovery, Bayonetta is supposed to use Witch Twist, her midair jump, and then a second Witch Twist to gain the maximum vertical distance.
 Frustratingly, her AI consistently fails to use one of the necessary Witch Twists while recovering, and instead goes for an instant double jump into just one up special.
-This means her recovery is actually almost as bad as Little Mac’s, and that’s why she has to avoid going off-stage.
-Here are all the moves you should focus on, in descending order of priority:
+This means her recovery is sometimes worse than Little Mac’s, and that’s why she has to avoid going off-stage.
+Here are all of her moves that you should focus on, listed in descending order of priority:

 Raid Boss Training

-If you’d rather train a Raid Boss Bayonetta amiibo instead, no worries!
-You’re free to dash and jump around as often as you’d like.
-As stated in the previous section, Bayonetta’s ladder combos are hard-coded, which means the AI will automatically learn them by the time it reaches Level 50.
+If you’d rather train a Raid Boss Bayonetta amiibo instead, that’s no problem!
+You’re welcome to dash and jump around as often as you’d like.
+As stated in the previous section, Bayonetta’s ladder combos are hard-coded, which means the AI will automatically learn them by the time it reaches Level 43.
 Just make sure to use Heel Slide – the combo’s “activating move” – and you’ll be all set.
-It’s also important to note that off-stage play is a mixed bag; without it, Bayonetta misses out on much-needed kill power, but the AI also consistently botches its recovery.
-We’ll discuss this in greater detail in just a moment; in the meantime, here is a complete list of all the attacks you should focus on:
+Here is a complete list of all the attacks you should focus on:

-- Grab & throws: Bayonetta’s throws aren’t very good, but they’re essentially required on a Raid Boss to be able to defeat opponents who shield a lot.
-Forward throw is probably your best option here.
+- Bayonetta’s grabs are nothing special, but they’re essentially required on her Raid Boss variant.
+Forward throw is generally your best option here!

 Bayonetta is an unfortunate case.
 She’s almost completely outclassed and / or eclipsed by every other Figure Player in the game.
-The only fighters she can consistently beat are Inkling and R.O.B., who are both considered on-par with or worse than Bayonetta herself.
-Still, if you’re a fan of the character, you may as well give her training a shot.
-Just prepare to be frustrated a lot.
-If you have any questions, feel free to join our Discord server and ask!
-Otherwise, if you want to make the bold choice to enter Bayonetta into a tournament, you can check out our Powersaves guide or mobile backup guide.
-We also appreciate donations to keep the site running.
+Still, if you’re a fan of the character, you may as well give her training routine a chance.
+Just prepare to be frustrated.
+If you have any questions, feel free to join our Discord community and ask!
+If you’re thinking of making the bold choice to enter Bayonetta into a tournament, you can check out our tourney preparation guide.
+We also appreciate donations to help keep the site up and running.
 Thanks so much for reading!
 Until next time — happy training!